Share

 Hyperinflammatory shock

-Break the vicious cycle of massive systemic inflammation.
+Break the cycle of systemic inflammation.
 Prevent and reverse capillary leak.
 Stabilize micro- and macro-hemodynamics.
 Enable early active removal of excess fluids.
 Preserve and restore organ function.

 Jansen et al.